CAPSTONE-2022-2023/Group_22/use_cases/modify_personal_info.md

 4. The system asks to enter user's password.
 5. The user enters password and clicks on a **Next** button.
 6. The system loads a form that is filled with the user's existing personal information.
-7. The user modifies the existing personal information in the form then click **Finished** button.
+7. The user modifies the existing personal information in the form then clicks **Finished** button.
 8. The system displays a dashboard with the updated user's personal information.

 ### Alternate Flows